-I began digging in the dirt, thanks to Mom, who introduced me to gardening via 4-H. Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
-While I still chuckle that folks often pay more for the thrill of a back-bending insect biting pick-your-own outing, the marvel of food and flowers growing in the dirt became rooted in me.
+I began digging in the dirt, thanks to Mom, who introduced me to gardening via 4H.
+Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
+The marvel of food and flowers growing in the dirt became rooted in me.
 I often reminisce about Grandpa, a dairy farmer by trade.
 He lived with us his last few years and hand-dug and sat vigil to his vegetable garden graced with sunflowers watching overhead (my addition).

-“It’s more than about gardens… it’s about sharing Dilemmas, Delights & Discoveries in the garden of life…”
+“It’s more than about gardens… it’s about learning and growing and sharing Dilemmas, Delights & Discoveries in the garden of life…”

-After a corporate marketing career in broadcast and print media, I am thankful for the opportunity to return to my roots over twenty years ago.
-As a Landscape Designer, Garden Coach, Writer & Speaker, I find the joy of helping others beautify their surroundings often leads to sharing encouragement and life experiences.
-These relationships inspired my weekly column published in THE PRESS, Garden Dilemmas?
-Ask Mary began in 2012.
 This website is a step forward in growing our evolving community of readers.
 Sharing encouragement in the garden and personal delights & discoveries ~ seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Shall we get started?
 We have lots to talk about!
-Thank you again for dropping by, Mary
+Thank you for dropping by, Mary

 About my unexpected furry messenger: